TylerYep/workshop/README.md

 ### My choices

 - `@dataclass(init=False, eq=False, order=False, repr=False)` means don't use dataclasses.
 - Explicitly define the `__init__` function whenever you have more initialization logic than "set all parameters as fields".
 A common example is when a self member variable shouldn't be a constructor parameter.
 This makes reading the class much easier and allows better control over the logic.
+Avoid __post_init__ when possible.
 - Create a separate `__str__` function to use when printing the object for visualizing the state of the data structure. `__repr__` should contain a single line while string should be pretty printed.
 - Define `__hash__` myself, since I can choose the necessary fields to make a unique hash.
 Additionally, using `@dataclass(frozen=True)` is almost never a good idea, since you won't be able to even set attributes in `__post_init__`, and the docs specifically point out a performance penalty.
 - Prefer the `@dataslots` and the _dataslots_ library over using `__slots__` all the time.
 It is a clean single decorator and dependency rather than an ugly list of strings.